 English speaker: “Oh.. uhm… well, I’m sorry, I guess.
 I can’t really do anything about it.”

 German speaker: Hahaha… no need to be sorry.
 It’s just … my girlfriend has the exact same ones and that’s super irritating.

 At this point the English speaker is most like thinking something along the lines of “What a passive aggressive idiot.”
 And the German speaker has no idea that he just left a super bad impression.
 So… what went wrong here?

 Well, the English verb irritate is about making angry, annoy.
-The German irritieren on the other hand is super harmless and inoffensive.
+The German irritieren on the other hand is usually harmless and inoffensive.
 It means to make slightly confused…. oh, and I really have to disagree with what some dictionaries say.
 Dict.cc for instance suggests to vex, to jar, to unsettle as translations.
 But those sound too strong, too serious.
 In daily life irritieren is used for for small, rather temporary confusions.